nsbgn/pandoc.mk/INSTALL.md

 To install it globally, then do:

-    cd snel && make && sudo make install
+    cd snel && sudo make install

-Write `include snel.mk` in your project's `Makefile` and you are good to go.
+Write `include snel.mk snel-doc.mk` in your project's `Makefile` and you are good to go.
 However, you don't *need* to install it globally; the recipes will work just fine if you `include /path/to/snel/include/snel.mk` instead.

 Dependencies